-We offer both in-transit and self-storage solutions for your storage needs.
+We offer in-transit storage for your storage needs.

 Everyone always has hopes that their move will be an easy one, but at Todd’s Easy Moves, we understand that situations beyond your control can quickly derail your plans.
 Perhaps you’ve already given notice where you are living now and just found out your new place won’t be ready on the same day.
 While you can stay in a hotel for a few days, you also need to figure out what to do with your belongings.
 We offer storage solutions for situations such as this because we know they happen more often than not, particularly when selling one home and buying another one, where setting up concurrent closings is often challenging.